yashdiniz/Project.Mini-2019/README.md

 This code is simply an example of the projects our college tells us to perform.
 They help us illustrate our skills and interest in computer graphics, database integration and object oriented design, as a sophomore, helping the teachers orient us in a better direction.

-We have made sure this project so simple that any sort of update, modification and/or reuse is greatly simplified; by use of this README, and the internal documentation within the code.
+We have tried our best to make sure that comprehending this project is greatly simplified; by use of this README, and the internal documentation within the code.

 ## Project Summary